namtx/thinkspace/_posts/2020-06-06-vim-fugitive.md

 nmap <leader>gs :G<cr>
 ```

-Source the vim configuration file and then
+Source the VIM configuration file and then

 ```bash
 :PlugInstall